Handy Randy™ for iPhone

 Allow duplicates controls whether the software allows the selection of numbers or names which have already been selected, or not.
 In the example above, with duplicates allowed, you can draw an indefinitely large number of numbers.
 If Allow duplicates were set to Off, then you could only draw 100 numbers, at which point you would have drawn all the numbers from 1 to 100 and no more would be possible.

-Play sound turns on and off the playing of a "drumroll" sound announcing the new winner(s).
-If you draw more than one number or name at a time, the sound only plays once, not N times!
+Play sound turns on and off the playing of a sound announcing the new winner(s).
+If you draw more than one item at a time, the sound only plays once, not N times!
+The sound that plays is selected by you using the iPhone Settings application (in the Handy Randy section).

-Send email (the small stamped envelope icon) lets you email the list of winning numbers or names.
+Send email (the small stamped envelope icon) lets you email the list of winning items.
 If you tap the button, you'll be asked to confirm that that is what you want to do; if you answer Yes, you'll be transferred to the iPhone's email software, with the body of an email filled in with your list of winners.
+Note that if you are running iPhone OS 3.0 or higher, which includes "clipboard functionality," you can hold your finger down in the list of numbers or names on the main screen, followed by a "Select All" and then a "Copy" to transfer the list of numbers or names to the clipboard.
+This allows you to move them into any other application, be it Mail, Notes, Safari, or anything else.

 There are times when you need to pick random numbers from multiple ranges.
 In a running race, for example, the elite runners may be wearing numbers 1-25, the 10K runners numbers 100 to 575, and the 5K runners numbers 1000 to 1250.
 Now if you want to award a "door prize" to someone at random, you need to select a number from one of those three ranges with equal probability.
 Here's how you do it.
 First, tap the + button seen in the screen above just below the word "From."
 That will add one range, and the screen will now look like this: